Have you ever heard someone comment, “My account is in Facebook jail!”

 7. Limit the number of posts per day

-Posts should drive website traffic and company awareness without overwhelming followers with excessive information.
-Bombarding followers with consecutive posts leads to spam reports and account restrictions.
+Posts should drive website traffic and brand awareness.
+Overloading followers with excessive posting causes spam reports and account restriction.

-Posting identical links across multiple accounts simultaneously triggers spam detection.
-Use shortened links in posts and bio to save character space, appear less spammy, and avoid restrictions.
+Posting identical links across multiple accounts triggers restriction notifications.
+Use link shortening in posts and bio to save space, reduce spammy looks, and avoid posting restriction.

 The bottom line

-Avoid Facebook jail by using the platform according to the guidelines.
-When using Facebook groups for business, thoroughly review terms and conditions to develop compliant posting strategies.
+Avoid Facebook jail by using the platform under community guidelines compliance.
+When using Facebook groups for business, review terms and rules to prevent community standards violations.

-Space posts evenly throughout the day, limit daily posts to 5-6, avoid spam behaviors, use shortened links, and schedule Facebook posts in advance to save time on manual uploads.
+Space posts evenly during the day, limit daily Facebook posts to 5–6, avoid spam activities, use link shortening, and manage posting schedule with a social media tool to save effort.

-Take the 14-day free trial of RecurPost now and start managing your Facebook accounts and other social media profiles effortlessly!
+Try the 14-day free trial of RecurPost and start managing your Facebook accounts and other social media profiles with proper account management.

 Frequently Asked Questions